joe-irving/freedomtour/_posts/2021-07-26-what-is-a-crisis-talk.md

 ## So when are YOU going to host a Crisis Talk?

+??You, the reader, can also do this where you are.
 It can be daunting, but it is also natural and you have it in you to host a Crisis Talk.
 We can't be the only ones doing this when the stakes are so high and the process is so fun.

 If you need advice and guidance, please [get in touch](https://freedomtour.uk/join-us/)!